 This qualification provides occupation outcomes with a range of specialised knowledge and skills to undertake skilled work and as a pathway for further learning required for arborists in the arboriculture industry.

-Possible job titles relevant to this qualification include the general title Arborist, and the specialisation titles:
+Possible job titles relevant to this qualification include the general title Arborist, with specialisation titles.

 An example of what you will learn and be able to apply in the workplace:

 - complex climbing techniques

 - chainsaw use and tree felling

 - operate a polesaw